Oracle ANY Operator

 ORDER BY

-Because the query uses a subquery with the ANY operator, Oracle performed a single transformation as shown below:
+Since the query uses a subquery with the ANY operator, Oracle performs a single transformation as shown below:

 SELECT